howowi/terraform_ec2_provisioning/README.md

 }
 ```
 ## Execute the Terraform Config
-1) Variables of the EC2 and VPC configuration have been defined in config_variable.tf file as shown below is supported without modifying the main config file.
+1) Variables of the EC2 and VPC configuration have been defined in config_variable.tf file as shown below:
 * AWS region
 * VPC CIDR
 * Subnet CIDR